Event Server#

 • server_id

 Event Server unique identifier (defined in configuration as server_id).
-Needed to Syncer Client in order to request synchronization with the specific server.
+Needed by Eventer Client to request synchronization with the specific server.

 • syncer_token (optional property)

-This token string is used as a key for synchronization between servers.
-Event Server will request synchronization with a remote Event Server only if their syncer_token are identical (for more details see Syncer Client).
+This token string is used as a key for synchronization between Eventer Server and Eventer Client.
+Event Server will request synchronization with a remote Event Server only if their server_token are identical.
 If this token is not defined, synchronization is performed irrespective.

 Components#